 The Bottom Line

-ProtonVPN is an excellent choice for Android users.
+ProtonVPN is an excellent choice for Android users and a strong candidate to join the ranks of the best Android VPNs.
 It occupies a competent middle ground of performance and price, with plenty of functionality to satisfy even the most discriminating internet privacy specialists.
-Although it doesn’t include kill switch functionality, the Always On VPN feature on Android is able to simulate the feature and safeguard your traffic.
+Although it doesn’t include kill switch functionality, the Always-On VPN feature on Android can simulate the feature and safeguard your traffic.
 Give this one a try and let us know how you make out!